Psychokiller1888/snips-platform-documentation/README.md

 ### Known bugs

- - there is a small latency between the detection of the hotword and the start of the automated speech recognition, this is solved in the next update
+ - [2017-06-15] there is a **small latency between the detection of the hotword and the start of the automated speech recognition**, this is solved in the next update

 ### Getting Started
 You will find everything you need in the [wiki](https://github.com/snipsco/snips-platform-documentation/wiki).
 You can get started with the [overview](https://github.com/snipsco/snips-platform-documentation/wiki), or alternatively, navigate the doc from here: